Ax8457/WriteUPs/Xmas_RootMe_2024/GenerousSanta/README.md

 <p align="center"><img src="Screenshots/S10.png" alt="Desc"></p>

-<p align="justify">Considering that, I tried to inject a payload to perform a path traversal/LFI attack and load the flag file _flag.txt_ instead of the gift porperties.
-I managed to trigger the load of the flag but I got the mistake _Unexpected Identifier_ , meaning that an attempt to open the specified file had been triggered but that the content of the file couldn't have been be printed properly. </p>
+<p align="justify">Considering that, I tried to inject a payload to perform a path traversal/LFI attack and load the flag file flag.txt instead of the gift porperties.
+I managed to trigger the load of the flag but I got the mistake 'Unexpected Identifier' , meaning that an attempt to open the specified file had been triggered but that the content of the file couldn't have been be printed properly. </p>

 <p align="center"><img src="Screenshots/S4.png" alt="Desc"></p>